 Value-based Lookalike Audiences can be used to target the bottom of the funnel with offers such as a discount offer for subscription, buy now offers, and free product trials.

 How to create a Custom Audience based on Lifetime Value with CSV

 The first thing you need to do before you create a Custom Audience with a lifetime value is to determine the business goals.
-Know the most valuable customers, the specific buying behaviors that make them valuable and the metrics to use to quantify and track it.
+Know the most valuable customers, the specific buying behaviors that make them valuable and the metrics to use to quantify and track them.
 The only way to target your best customers is to know who they are.
 Thereafter, you can create a similar audience just like them.

 How to determine the Customer Lifetime Value

-The formula for Customer Lifetime Value is Customer value x Customer’s average lifespan
+The formula for Customer Lifetime Value is Customer value x Customer’s average lifespan.

 The customer value is determined by finding the average order value and multiplying it with the purchase frequency.